pasosdeJesus/intercambiador/README.md

 ## Requirements

-This is an implementantion of a P2P market to buy or sell TON in the colombian currency.
+This is an implementantion of a P2P market to buy or sell TON with the colombian currency.

 You can see requirements, viability analysys and roadmap at:
 <https://docs.google.com/document/d/1JtmHp5SPsHglGwQJYlQSabMryCY6QzM-07OdDsJWrYw/edit?usp=sharing>